uladzislau21/qPCR-Data-Wizard/README.md

 ![Logo](logo.png)

-App was created during working as a researh associate for Biocad.
+App was created while working as a researh associate in Biocad.
 For this reason, the code is not publically available.

 App can be accesed [here](https://qpcrwizard.shinyapps.io/qpcr_data_wizard/?_ga=2.97527903.1364681240.1674744122-1814310531.1674744122).